 Inspired, perhaps, though not all that original.
 This, however, is where the road diverges between Bright – the company that grew from those words – and the hordes of faltering startups with green mission statements.
 Thousands of research hours, product development and investigative globetrotting later, those ambitions led to a remarkable triumph of sustainable design in the form of rugged solar lamps that are impacting millions of lives.

 A bright idea

 Soon, Andresen secured an invitation to the Beyond Risør Biennale, a creative workshop for designers and potential industrial partners.
 Mostly by chance, the K8 designers signed up to work with environmental friendly lighting.
 Their assignment: “Handy Shine – a mobile torch for home and professional use.”

 “The assignment got us going like crazy.
-It spoke to all our sentiments about being a real challenger,” Andresen remembers.
+It spoke to all our feelings about being a real challenger,” Andresen remembers.

-They discovered the website for Lighting Africa, a joint IMC and World Bank program that supports the global lighting industry in developing affordable, clean, and efficient lighting and energy for off-grid communities.
-Complete with design parameters, it was their first encounter with “off-grid living” and the 1,2 billion people without access to the electricity grid.
+They discovered the website for Lighting Africa, a joint IMC and World Bank programme that supports the global lighting industry in developing affordable, clean, and efficient lighting and energy for off-grid communities.
+Complete with design parameters, it was their first encounter with “off-grid living” and the 1.2 billion people without access to the electricity grid.

 These off-grid communities are places where being out after dark can be treacherous.
-Where children do their homework in weak lighting from makeshift kerosene lamps that fume gases equivalent to 40 cigarettes a day.
-Where there are frequent home fires and the danger of children accidentally sipping kerosene from unmarked bottles – and not being able to call for help as mobile phones are frequently uncharged.
+Where children do their homework in weak lighting from makeshift kerosene lamps that emit gases equivalent to 40 cigarettes a day.
+Where there are frequent home fires and the risk of children accidentally sipping kerosene from unmarked bottles – and not being able to call for help as mobile phones are frequently uncharged.

 An African rural family typically spends 5-10 dollars per month on kerosene – which is a lot for people who make a few dollars per day.
 They walk or bicycle to the nearest place with electricity and pay 20-30 cents to charge their phones.